Avatar: The Last Airbender (2024 TV series): Critical response

-The review aggregator website Rotten Tomatoes gave the first season 62% approval rating based on 86 critic reviews, with an average rating of 6.0/10.
+The review aggregator website Rotten Tomatoes gave the first season 62% approval rating based on 86 critic reviews, with an average of rated reviews of 6/10.
 The website's critics consensus reads, "Avatar: The Last Airbender serves as a solid live-action entry point into the beloved franchise, although it only sporadically recaptures the magic of its source material."
 Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 27 critics, indicating "mixed or average" reviews.

 Jack Seale from The Guardian gave the series a positive review, saying "The landscapes sparkle, there is a giant six-legged flying bison that carries everyone spectacularly from place to place through the clouds and the young cast are up to the task."
 Josh Yehl from IGN gave a generally positive review, saying "The live-action Avatar: The Last Airbender series enriches the original story with meaningful new material, but its breakneck pacing, exposition-heavy dialogue, and hit-or-miss effects aren't precisely in balance."
 James Marsh from the South China Morning Post gave an extremely positive review, "Hardened devotees of the source material will inevitably find minor cosmetic and composite changes to quibble about, but critics will be hard-pressed to argue against Kim and his crew's heart being in the right place."
+Kenneth Lowe from Paste praised the representation of Asian and Indigenous people in the series.
+He highlighted that "no show has taken a more forceful and intentional step toward addressing it than Netflix's Avatar: The Last Airbender live-action adaptation".

 Anita Singh from The Telegraph gave a mixed response: "It's solid entertainment: fast-moving, action-packed, with decent fight scenes and some appealing performances, all done on a generous Netflix budget.
 Don't expect subtlety – this is aimed at children so the characters and plot are broadly drawn."
 Variety opined that, while it wasn't as bad as the 2010 film The Last Airbender, it "will leave fans wishing the streamer had left DiMartino and Konietzko's masterpiece alone."
 Kelly Lawler from USA Today called the show "a corrupted facsimile of the original" and claimed "it's clear after two failed attempts to tell this story in live action that the greatness of Avatar was because of its animation, not in spite of it."

+The second season has a 68% approval rating on Rotten Tomatoes, based on 22 reviews, with an average of rated reviews of 6.1/10.
+The website's critics consensus states, "Although a few narrative detours upend anticipated storylines and brawls, this Avatar still knows how to entertain and be serviceably capable of saving the world."
+On Metacritic, it has a weighted average score of 68 out of 100 based on 7 reviews, indicating "generally favorable" reviews.